 The first day of spring often feels like the dawn of a new day, especially after the brutal winter so many of us have endured.
-But Nowruz, or ‘New Day’ in Persian, takes it to the next level with 13 days of festivities celebrating the start of a new year.
+But Nowruz, or ‘New Day’ in Persian, turns this feeling into something tangible with 13 days of festivities celebrating the start of a new year.

 Nowruz is an ancient festival that marks the beginning of spring and the rebirth of nature.
 The start of the festival aligns with the vernal equinox — the fun begins the moment the sun crosses the equator.

 Nowruz is widely known as the Persian New Year or the Iranian New Year, but many countries and cultures around the world celebrate Nowruz as the start of a new year.
 In fact, more than 300 million people observe Nowruz in countries like Afghanistan, Albania, India, Iraq, Northwestern China, and beyond.
-Nowruz begins on March 20th this year, when the vernal equinox will bring millions of families together.
 Here’s what you need to know about celebrating Nowruz and the arrival of spring.

 The history of Nowruz